infracost/docs/docs/getting_started.md

 ---

 ### 6. Add to your CI/CD
 [Use our integrations](/docs/integrations/cicd) to add cost estimates to pull requests, it only takes 15 minutes.
-This provides your team with a safety net as people can understand cloud costs upfront, and discuss them as part of your workflow.
+This provides your team with a safety net as people can understand cloud costs and best practices upfront, and discuss them as part of your workflow.

 If you run into any issues, please join our [community Slack channel](https://www.infracost.io/community-chat), we'll help you very quickly 😄